heroku/buildpacks-frontend-web/README.md

 #### Replacement Status Code

+Change the error response's HTTP status code.

-For single-page app (SPA) client-side routing, where not found request URLs should respond with a single page (the app), configure a replacement status code.
+Single-page app (SPA) client-side routing, where not found request URLs should respond with a single page (the app),

 ```toml
 [com.heroku.static-web-server.errors.404]